Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory

 Our main result is a description of the essential spectrum of the operators $T\in\rc$ in terms of their ``localizations at infinity''.
-We denote $\delta X$ the set of all ultrafilters on $X$ finer than the Fr\'echet filter (cf.\ page \pageref{fr}). \begin{theorem} If $T\in\rc(X)$ then for each $\vk\in\delta X$ the limit $\lim_{x\rarrow\vk}U_xTU_x^*=\vk.T$ exists in $\rc_s(X)$ an
+We denote by $\delta X$ the set of all ultrafilters on $X$ finer than the Fr\'echet filter (cf.\ page \pageref{fr}).
+If $A_i$ are subsets of a topological space we denote $\overline\cup_{i\in I}A_i$ the closure of their union. \begin{theorem} If $T\in\rc(X)$ is a normal operator, then for each $\vk\in\delta X$ the limit $\lim_{x\rarrow\vk}U_xTU_x^*=\vk.T$ exists in $\rc_s(X)$ and

 \end{theorem} Note that $x\rarrow\vk$ should be read ``$x$ tends to infinity along the filter $\vk$''.
 The limit operator $\vk.T$ will be called \emph{localization at $\vk$ of $T$}.
 Since an ultrafilter finer than the Fr\'echet filter can be thought as a point on an ideal boundary at infinity of $X$, the operators $\vk.T$ will also be called \emph{localizations at infinity of $T$}.